CalabreseLab/seekr/README.md

 ```

 #### kmer_dendrogram
 Customizeable dendrograms (outputname.pformat) for easier visualization of the hierarchical clustering results of seekr.pearson (r values) or find_pval (p values).
 Performs hierarchial clustering on either rows or columns of a dataframe, which is a better way to visualize the whole or partial clusters in kmer_heatmap.
-For interested subgroups, use kmer_leiden, kmer_count_barplot, kmer_msd_barplot, kmer_comp_textplot and kmer_indi_textplot for further analysis.
+To study subgroups of sequences, use kmer_leiden, kmer_count_barplot, kmer_msd_barplot, kmer_comp_textplot and kmer_indi_textplot for further analysis.

 Python example:
 ```python